youngsoft/MyLinearLayout/README.md

 [http://www.jianshu.com/p/0c075f2fdab2](http://www.jianshu.com/p/0c075f2fdab2) 浮动布局

-Because my english is poor so I just only can support chinese articles，and I wish some body can help me translate to english.
+Because my english is poor so I just only can support chinese articles，and I wish somebody can help me translate to english.

 ##Communication
 ---

 - If you need help, use Stack Overflow or Baidu.
 (Tag 'mylayout')
-- If you'd like to contact me, used qq:156355113 or weibo:欧阳大哥 or email:obq0387_cn@sina.com
+- If you'd like to contact me, use qq:156355113 or weibo:欧阳大哥 or email:obq0387_cn@sina.com
 - If you found a bug, and can provide steps to reliably reproduce it, open an issue.
 - If you have a feature request, open an issue.
 - If you want to contribute, submit a pull request.